Foam, Solid Gaskets, Thermal Pads, Absorbers, and Electrical Insulators

 NEDC operates only with state-of-the-art equipment that can handle a wide variety of materials.
 One of the most sophisticated machines NEDC owns is our Waterjet Cutters.
-The Waterjet cutting happens through a very unique process.
+Waterjet Cutting happens through a very unique process.
 The process starts with a high-powered pump that creates a lot of pressure for the water.
 The water then exits the head of the waterjet through a premounted sapphire/diamond orifice.
 All of this action produces an extremely powerful waterjet stream that is forced from the head at incredible speeds, (30,000-50,000psi).
 This streams pierces the gasketing material creating a clean cut with the most available commodity on the planet, water.
 The waterjet cutting process allows parts to be nested in a very economical fashion.
-NEDC is a leading waterjet cutting supplier for gaskets, insulators, and other elastomeric products.
+NEDC is a leading waterjet cutting supplier for gaskets, insulators, and other elastomeric products such as thermal filler pads, or absorbers.

 Foam or Sponge gaskets are also cut with our waterjet machine.
 These materials can be flexible and cause issues in conventional die-cutting.
 This is due to the elastic nature of these materials; causing the material to snap-back into an hourglass like shape.
 However, with a waterjet focusing on one hole/feature/cut at a time, meeting tolerance requirements becomes easier.